VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 Vowpal Wabbit provides three contextual bandits algorithms:

+1. `--cb`
-* **`--cb`:** The contextual bandit module which allows you to optimize predictor based on already collected data, or contextual bandits without exploration.
+  The contextual bandit module which allows you to optimize predictor based on already collected data, or contextual bandits without exploration.
+2. `--cb_explore`
-* **`--cb_explore`:** The contextual bandit learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples.
+  The contextual bandit learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples.
+3. `--cb_explore_adf`
-*  **`--cb_explore_adf`:** The contextual bandit learning algorithm for when the set of actions changes over time or you have rich information for each action.
+  The contextual bandit learning algorithm for when the set of actions changes over time or you have rich information for each action.
 Vowpal Wabbit offers different input formats for contextual bandits.

 ### Input format for `--cb`